All about Cenote X'Batun in Yucatán (2025 Travel Guide)

 Cenote Dzonbacal

-Dzonbacal is a semi-open cenote, surrounded entirely by rugged rock formations that create a natural, tranquil haven.
-The water, spanning roughly 25 meters in length and 15 meters in width, shimmers with impressive clarity, inviting you into its crystal-clear depths.
+Dzonbacal is a semi-open cenote, completely surrounded by rugged rock formations.
+The water spans approximately 25 meters in length and 15 meters in width.

 Both cenotes are shallow in parts but are also several meters deep in some areas.
 The entrance fee entitles you to stay in each cenote for 45 minutes, which is more than enough.